Data is sourced from the KidsCount! Database and the US Census Bureau.

 Lori’s working career has always been in business management and she owned a successful business for 12 years.
 She also managed the Mineral County Dental Clinic, where working part-time allowed her time to serve the community in a variety of volunteer positions.
 Lori's volunteer groups include the Victims Assistance and Law Enforcement Board (VALE), Victims Assistance Board, Ladies Aid Society and the Mineral County Action Coalition.
 Lori is also an elected City Trustee for Creede.

 Luis Murillo is the Assistant Superintendent of the Alamosa School District, where he focuses on promoting educational equity and access for all students.
-He began his career as a school counselor and Spanish teacher at Ortega Middle School and later served as the principal of Skoglund Middle School for seven years, contributing to improvements in student engagement and academic performance.
+He began his career as a school counselor and spanish teacher at Ortega Middle School and later served as the principal of Skoglund Middle School for seven years, contributing to improvements in student engagement and academic performance.

 In addition to his role as Assistant Superintendent of the Alamosa School District, Luis is a member and co-chair of the Association of Latino Administrators and Superintendents (ALAS) and a graduate of the SLA cohort 9.
 He aims to advance his impact in education and is dedicated to ensuring that all children have access to quality education and opportunities for success.

 Luis Murillo is the Assistant Superintendent of the Alamosa School District, where he focuses on promoting educational equity and access for all students.
-He began his career as a school counselor and Spanish teacher at Ortega Middle School and later served as the principal of Skoglund Middle School for seven years, contributing to improvements in student engagement and academic performance.
+He began his career as a school counselor and spanish teacher at Ortega Middle School and later served as the principal of Skoglund Middle School for seven years, contributing to improvements in student engagement and academic performance.

 In addition to his role as Assistant Superintendent of the Alamosa School District, Luis is a member and co-chair of the Association of Latino Administrators and Superintendents (ALAS) and a graduate of the SLA cohort 9.
 He aims to advance his impact in education and is dedicated to ensuring that all children have access to quality education and opportunities for success.

-Until her recent retirement, Pattie Swift served as a judge in the San Luis Valley for thirty-one years.She served as Costilla County Judge for fourteen years beginning in 1989 and then was appointed as a District Judge for the 12th Judicial District (which encompasses the six counties of the San Luis Valley).
+Until her recent retirement, Pattie Swift served as a judge in the San Luis Valley for 31 years.
+She served as Costilla County Judge for 14 years beginning in 1989 and then was appointed as a District Judge for the 12th Judicial District (which encompasses the six counties of the San Luis Valley).
 In 2011, she was appointed Chief Judge for the Judicial District as well as Water Judge for Colorado’s Water Division No. 3.
 She was instrumental in creating the 12th Judicial District’s original Family Drug Treatment Court in 2006 and presided over that court until 2012.
 She served on the Colorado Judicial Department Bail and Pretrial Committee and on the 12th Judicial District Best Practices Court Team.
 She was chair of the Colorado Judicial Ethics Advisory Board for eight years and served on the Colorado Panel on Multi-District Litigation for over six years.
 She also served as a member of the Executive Oversight Committee for the Colorado Dependency and Neglect Statewide System Reform effort.
-She is currently a part time senior judge and vice-chair of the San Luis Valley Community Corrections Board on which she has served for more than thirty years.
+She is currently vice-chair of the San Luis Valley Community Corrections Board on which she has served for more than 30 years and a member of the Board of Directors for CASA del Valle-a court-appointed special advocate program in the San Luis Valley.

-Until her recent retirement, Pattie Swift served as a judge in the San Luis Valley for thirty-one years.She served as Costilla County Judge for fourteen years beginning in 1989 and then was appointed as a District Judge for the 12th Judicial District (which encompasses the six counties of the San Luis Valley).
+Until her recent retirement, Pattie Swift served as a judge in the San Luis Valley for 31 years.
+She served as Costilla County Judge for 14 years beginning in 1989 and then was appointed as a District Judge for the 12th Judicial District (which encompasses the six counties of the San Luis Valley).
 In 2011, she was appointed Chief Judge for the Judicial District as well as Water Judge for Colorado's Water Division No. 3.
 She was instrumental in creating the 12th Judicial District's original Family Drug Treatment Court in 2006 and presided over that court until 2012.
 She served on the Colorado Judicial Department Bail and Pretrial Committee and on the 12th Judicial District Best Practices Court Team.
 She was chair of the Colorado Judicial Ethics Advisory Board for eight years and served on the Colorado Panel on Multi-District Litigation for over six years.
 She also served as a member of the Executive Oversight Committee for the Colorado Dependency and Neglect Statewide System Reform effort.
-She is currently a part time senior judge and vice-chair of the San Luis Valley Community Corrections Board on which she has served for more than thirty years.
+She is currently vice-chair of the San Luis Valley Community Corrections Board on which she has served for more than 30 years and a member of the Board of Directors for CASA del Valle-a court-appointed special advocate program in the San Luis Valley.

-Kathy Woods is the former Mayor for the City of Alamosa, serving the community for 12 years as an elected official.
-She has served on many boards and commissions including the Colorado Municipal League Policy Board, Governors Rural Health Care Grants Council, American Red Cross (State and Local), Victims Compensation, and Colorado Organization for Victim Assistance.
-She currently serves on the Adams State University Board of Trustees as Vice Chairman and on its Foundation Board, Alamosa Chamber of Commerce, and Executive Committee for the San Luis Valley US Veterans Coalition.
+Kathy Rogers is the former Mayor for the City of Alamosa, serving the community for 12 years as an elected official.
+She has served on many boards and commissions including the Colorado Municipal League Policy Board, Governors Rural Health Care Grants Council, American Red Cross (State and Local), Victims Compensation and Colorado Organization for Victim Assistance.
+She formerly served on the Adams State University Board of Trustees as Vice Chairman and on its Foundation Board, Alamosa Chamber of Commerce, and Executive Committee for the San Luis Valley US Veterans Coalition.
 After previous service on the Board of Directors for RGS & L, Kathy was invited to serve as President and Chief Executive Officer.
 After spending a good part of her career in health care including nursing and as a hospital administrator for San Luis Valley Health, Kathy now serves as the Economic Development Director for the City of Alamosa.

-Kathy Woods is the former Mayor for the City of Alamosa, serving the community for 12 years as an elected official.
-She has served on many boards and commissions including the Colorado Municipal League Policy Board, Governors Rural Health Care Grants Council, American Red Cross (State and Local), Victims Compensation, and Colorado Organization for Victim Assistance.
-She currently serves on the Adams State University Board of Trustees as Vice Chairman and on its Foundation Board, Alamosa Chamber of Commerce, and Executive Committee for the San Luis Valley US Veterans Coalition.
+Kathy Rogers is the former Mayor for the City of Alamosa, serving the community for 12 years as an elected official.
+She has served on many boards and commissions including the Colorado Municipal League Policy Board, Governors Rural Health Care Grants Council, American Red Cross (State and Local), Victims Compensation and Colorado Organization for Victim Assistance.
+She formerly served on the Adams State University Board of Trustees as Vice Chairman and on its Foundation Board, Alamosa Chamber of Commerce, and Executive Committee for the San Luis Valley US Veterans Coalition.
 After previous service on the Board of Directors for RGS & L, Kathy was invited to serve as President and Chief Executive Officer.
 After spending a good part of her career in health care including nursing and as a hospital administrator for San Luis Valley Health, Kathy now serves as the Economic Development Director for the City of Alamosa.

 Chris Sohn began working at El Pomar in 2015 and currently serves as Vice President and Board Liaison.
 She also directs the Foundation’s Awards for Excellence program.
 Chris is the senior staff member for the Southeast Regional Council.